Ganga Prasad: Early Political career

 During everyone's stay, his father late Mundar sah used to monitor everyone's hospitality and make sure no one had any problem.

 1979 – Bihar Vaishya Parishad organised an event for which Karpoori Thakur inaugurated the ceremony and Mr Prasad was the Swagat Adhyach (Welcoming Chief).

 1980 – When BJP was formed he became the Nidhi Pramukh of BJP Bihar chapter.
 He is considered one of the first few members of BJP in Bihar.

 1985 – He again tried his luck from Danapur constituency on BJP ticket but couldn't succeed.
 During the election campaign many leaders came to Danapur.
-Prof. Sukhada Pandey gave a very mesmerizing and inspiring speech which was noticed by the central team.
+Prof. Sukhada Pandey gave a speech which was noticed by the central team.

 Atal ji with mother of Ganga 'babu' during Jan Sangh event in Patna.